Advance

 Colonies of microbes in our gut also affect our brain.
 These gut microbiota produce over 50 percent of the dopamine in the body and 90 percent of the serotonin – both important neurotransmitters in the brain that influence feelings of pleasure and happiness.

-The increasing evidence that brain function is linked to gut health is leading scientists to explore the gut-brain connection in search of biomarkers and new treatment approaches for diseases including Parkinson’s disease, dementia, and depression.
+The increasing evidence that brain function is linked to gut health is leading scientists to explore the gut-brain connection in search of biomarkers and new treatment approaches for diseases including Parkinson’s disease, dementia and depression.

 The latest data

 Travel down the gut and discover a second brain!
-New video reveals the gut’s own nervous system.
+This video reveals the gut’s own nervous system.
 Captured with lightsheet microscopy, the images show a section of mouse colon in 3D with tissue structures (blue) and the neuronal network that surrounds the gut (pink).

 3cm long mouse gut segment cleared with iDisco+ protocol.
 Autofluorescence at 10x magnification acquired with Clarity Optimised Lightsheet Microscopy showing colon architecture with crypts of colonic mucosa on the inside of each slice surrounded by submucosa and a ring of circular and longitudinal muscles.
 Data processed with Imaris software.